How frequently you should install new air filters can depend on the following:

 - Air pollution levels and construction around the house

-For basic 1"–3" air filters, manufacturers typically direct you to change them every 30–60 days.
-If you deal with from light to moderate allergies, you could get a better air filter or get new ones even more frequently.
+For basic 1"–3" air filters, manufacturers typically direct you to get new ones every 30–60 days.
+If you have from light to moderate allergies, you could get a better air filter or replace them even more regularly.

-Or, if you live a more remote area or less occupied home (like a vacation home) and there are fewer cars around, every year may be frequent enough.
+Or, if you live a more remote area or less occupied home (like a vacation home) and there are fewer cars around, every year may be regular enough.

-Here are averages that might help you figure out how regularly you should replace the air filter at home:
+Here are averages that might help you figure out how frequently you should replace the air filter at home:

 - One dog or cat: every 60 days